-- Lindsell Train Investment Trust: Launched on 22 Jan 2001, the fund is managed by Lindsell Train Ltd and it is domiciled in the UK.
+- Lindsell Train Investment Trust: Launched on 22 Jan 2001, the fund is managed by Lindsell Train Ltd and is domiciled in the UK.
 Its objective is to maximize long-term returns while maintaining the real purchasing power of Sterling capital.
 Currently, the market capital of the fund is GBP216.00million against a net asset value of GBP210.92million.
-Over the period of the last 1/ 3/ 5 years, the fund has generated a total return of -16.71%/ 37.76%/ 141.43%.
+Over the last 1/ 3/ 5 years, the fund has generated a total return of -16.71%/ 37.76%/ 141.43%.

 Investment Trust Funds

 When an investment trust is launched, it raises funds from the investors by selling a fixed number of shares, and these shares are then traded on the stock exchange, like that of other public companies.
 Typically, the BoDassigns a professional fund manager and delegates them the responsibility of maintaining the investment fund by investing in various stocks and shares.
 It generally invests in a wide range of assets: listed companies, private companies, real estate, corporate/ government bonds, etc., and there is no regional restriction.

 Importance of Investment Trust

 Investment trusts, in general, play a significant role in the mobilization of funds and their productive investment.
 The success of investment trusts across the globe speaks volumes for their significance.
 Different intermediaries use investment trusts in different ways.
 For instance, banking houses use these funds to offload the securities they cannot sell or control other companies, while stock exchanges earn more commission through these funds.

 Some of the significant advantages of investment trusts are as follows:

 - Investors can invest in a wide range of shares and other financial assets.

 - These funds are usually low-risk in nature.